 Translocation Down Syndrome

-Translocation Down syndrome refers to the type of Down syndrome that is caused by rearranged chromosome material.
-In this case, there are three # 21 chromosomes, just like there are in trisomy 21, but one of the 21 chromosomes is attached to another chromosome, instead of being separate.
-The extra copy of the # 21 chromosome is what causes the health problems that are associated with Down syndrome.
-In translocation Down syndrome, the extra 21 chromosome may be attached to the #14 chromosome, or to other chromosome numbers like 13, 15, or 22.
-In some cases, two #21 chromosomes can be attached to each other.
+Translocation Down syndrome is a type of Down syndrome that is caused when one chromosome breaks off and attaches to another chromosome.
+In this case, there are three 21 chromosomes but one of the 21 chromosomes is attached to another chromosome.
+The genetic material from the extra 21 chromosome is what causes the health problems that are caused by Down syndrome.
+In translocation Down syndrome, the extra 21 chromosome may be attached to the 14 chromosome, or to other chromosome numbers like 13, 15, or 22.
+In some cases, two 21 chromosomes can be attached to each other.

-Whenever a translocation is found in a child, the parents' chromosomes are studied to determine whether the translocation was inherited or not.
+Whenever a translocation is found in a child, the parents’ chromosomes are looked at to find out whether the translocation was inherited or not.
 If one parent has the translocation chromosome, then the doctor knows the baby inherited the translocation from that parent.
-That parent will actually have 45 total chromosomes in each cell of his or her body, but he or she will be normal and healthy because he or she still has only two copies of each chromosome.
-When a person has a rearrangement of chromosome material, with no extra or missing chromosome material, he or she is said to have a "balanced translocation" or be a "balanced translocation carrier."
+That parent will actually have 45 total chromosomes in each cell of the body, but the parent will be normal and healthy.
+This is because that parent still has only two copies of each chromosome.
+When a person has a rearrangement of chromosome material with no extra or missing chromosome material, the person is said to have a balanced translocation.
+That person can also be a balanced translocation carrier.

-There is another important factor to remember when a parent is found to have a translocation.
-The parents' relatives (brothers, sisters) may also have inherited the translocation and, therefore, may have the same risks for problems with a pregnancy.
-For these reasons, it is recommended that people with chromosome rearrangements share this information with their relatives so that they can have the option of having their chromosomes studied.
+There is another important thing to remember when a parent is found to have a translocation.
+The parents' siblings may also have inherited the translocation and, therefore, may have the same risks for problems with a pregnancy.
+For this reason, people with chromosome rearrangements should share this information with their relatives so that they can have the option of having their chromosomes studied.

 Síndrome de Down por Translocación